 Sockett vs. Lurch

-Apart from the setting and atmosphere of the film, another thing I particularly loved about it is the theme song heard during the opening credits.
+Apart from the setting and atmosphere of the film, another aspect I particularly loved about it is the theme song heard during the opening credits.
 After Carry On Cowboy, this was the second Carry On film to feature a title song.
-The tune sang by Ray Pilgrim (credited as Anon), is not only super catchy, it also sets the mood of the film, not only with its lyrics but also in the idea that it still gives us the clue the film remains a comedy, a parody.
+The tune sang by Ray Pilgrim (credited as Anon), is not only super catchy, it also sets the mood of the film, with its lyrics but also with the idea that it gives us a clue that the film remains a comedy, a parody.
 The screams heard whenever Pilgrim sings “Carry on screaming!” would have made scream queen Fay Wray jealous!

 Det Sgt.
 Bung: Don’t exaggerate, we went out a couple of months ago, had a lovely time.

 Emily Bung: You call that lovely, my poor mother’s funeral.

 Also, Emily doesn’t seem to like new technology:

 Emily Bung: Either that phone goes or I go, I can promise you that!